 Consult with a Fort Lauderdale Bicycle Accident Lawyer if You’re Injured in an Accident

 Bicycling is a popular activity in Fort Lauderdale.
-However, cyclists must share the road with various types of motor vehicles and they face a high risk of serious injuries and death if they are involved in a collision.
+However, cyclists must share the road with various types of motor vehicles, and they face a high risk of serious injuries and death if they are involved in a collision.
+According to statistics, bicycle accidents are most common on local roads 44% of the time.
+Bicycle crashes result in an injury or fatality 88% of the time.
+1 in 6 bicyclists hit by motorists was killed or severely injured.
 Unfortunately, while it is true that injured bikers may be able to obtain compensation for their damages, insurance companies may resist payment.
 A Fort Lauderdale bicycle accident lawyer at the Maus Law Firm will work to obtain the compensation you need.
 If an automobile driver was at fault in your collision, our attorneys stand ready to prove your case either to an insurance company or in a court of law.
 Our lawyers can assess your case, protect your legal rights and work for your financial recovery.